 Dancers are consistent with dancing.
 It’s what you love to do, and it’s been drilled into your head that missing a day can be detrimental (not true, but that’s a topic for another day).
 Whatever you choose to do for cardio, find something you enjoy that you can stick to.
 Just like with food — that’s the only way you’ll see the potential positive impact in your dancing.

 If you’re unsure where to start, pick one thing and include it in your schedule a few times a week.
 Stick to it for 2-4 weeks so you can see how it makes you feel and how it impacts your dancing.

-Throughout your time dancing, it’s a good idea to switch up your cross training and try new things.
-Keeping your body guessing can build strength in different ways and wake up your body in new ways that will help you to continue improving as an athlete and artist.
+Throughout your time dancing, it’s a good idea to switch up your cross-training and try new things.
+Keeping your body guessing can build strength and wake up your body in new ways that will help you to continue improving as an athlete and artist.